cocomelonc/cocomelonc.github.io/_posts/2025-02-23-book-publication-tr.markdown

 You can send donations via [paypal](https://paypal.me/cocomelonc/)

 **All funds raised go towards publishing the hard copy (paper version) of this book (Turkish language).
-According to my calculations, the first 100 copies will cost almost $5,000.**
+According to my calculations, the first 100 copies will cost almost $5,000.
+I'm starting a fundraising campaign**

 Other books: